Lucy Gordon (writer)

 Lucy Gordon is a pseudonym used by Christine Sparks Fiorotto, a popular British writer of more than 75 romance novels.
 She began working on a British women's magazine, but since 1984 she has published her romance novels with Silhouette Books and Mills & Boon (or Harlequin Enterprises in the USA).
+She is a two time winner of the Romance Writers of America RITA Award.

 Biography

 Christine Sparks was born in England, Great Britain.
 Since 1984, Sparks has published novels under the pseudonym Lucy Gordon, and also Penelope Stratton.
 She has also published under her own name.
-In 1992 she won a RITA Award for Song of the Lorelei.

-Sparks was married to a Venetian artist and they lived in different parts of Italy, though she currently lives in England.
+Sparks was married to a Venetian artist and they lived in different parts of Italy, though they resided for latter part of their lives in Northamptonshire.
+She died in 2026 following a lengthy illness.